KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 The :command:`#INCLUDE` command instructs KPP to look for the file specified as a parameter and parse the content of this file before proceeding to the next line.
-This allows the atoms definition, the species definition and even the equation definition to be shared between several models.
+This allows the atoms definition, the species definition and the equation definition to be shared between several models.
 Moreover this allows for custom configuration of KPP to accommodate various classes of users.
 Include files can be either in one of the KPP directories or in the current directory.

 .. _integrator-cmd: